JaGuzmanT/ConcreteXAI/README.md

 Ultrasonic pulse velocity (km/s) <br />
 Each row represents a single sample, with the strengths and resistivity measurements taken at 28 days after casting.

+# This dataset can aid the machine learning field in several ways:

+-Benchmarking: This dataset can be used as a benchmark for evaluating the performance of different machine learning models for concrete strength prediction.
+Researchers can use the dataset to train and test their models and compare their results with other models.

+-Model development: The dataset can be used to train and develop new machine learning models for concrete strength prediction.

 Please cite the following paper if you use this dataset in your research:

 @article{doi:10.1061/(ASCE)CO.1943-7862.0001652,